-Typically, when you start your story from one type of point of view, you will write the entire story from that point of view.
+Typically, when you start your story from one point of view, you will write the entire story from that perspective.
 However, this doesn’t mean that the point of view is stuck to any one character for good.

 Playing With The Point of View

-One sort of rule that you could make for yourself is to keep a constant POV in each scene.
-Because the scene is the most basic unit of fiction, and readers are savvy enough to understand that, keeping the POV constant throughout the scene is a good idea.
+One sort of rule you could make for yourself is to keep a constant POV in each scene.
+Because the scene is the most basic fiction unit, and readers are savvy enough to understand that, keeping the POV constant throughout the scene is a good idea.
 Think of it as a series of movie scenes separated by beats.

 Point of View Can Be Tricky

 The omniscient POV is also tricky.
-Because you, the writer, the narrator, are like God, observing your world from the top, there is a very strong tendency to describe everything, tell everything, disclose everything.
+Because you, the writer, the narrator, are like God, observing your world from the top, there is an extreme tendency to describe everything, tell everything, disclose everything.
 Resist that urge, or the story will feel info-dumpy and the characters disconnected.

 If you want to read a well-done omniscient narration, read The Lord of the Rings by J.R.R.
 Tolkien.
 Even though most of the story, technically, comes from a book written by Bilbo and Frodo (the Red Book of Westmarch), Tolkien chose not to use their points of view in the story.
 Instead, he uses a neutral, omniscient view, which gives him a lot more possibilities and doesn’t limit the tone of the book to Bilbo or Frodo’s viewpoints.
 Tolkien is a master of this, and you should definitely study his writing.

 At the end of the day, as with everything in fiction writing, don’t try to be too cute or force the point of view to prove a point.
-You can practice point of view, as described below, but when it comes to stories that you’d like to be in some reader’s hands one day, stick with one POV per story and make it the one that works best.
+As described below, you can practice point of view, but when it comes to stories that you’d like to be in some reader’s hands one day, stick with one POV per story and make it the one that works best.

 Changing the point of view and the tense of a story will make it sound like a completely different narrative.
-It will take time until you establish the experience you need to know ahead of time which combo works best.
+It will take time to establish the experience you need to know ahead of time which combo works best.
 In the meantime, keep working at it!